banner

 6. Development of increased cooperation with other departments at North Dakota State University and with departments at other schools in the state.

-There are approximately 200 majors in the B.S., and about 160 graduate students.
 The Department occupies 7,460 square feet of space on the first and second floors of the Industrial Agriculture and Communications Center building which was built in 1992.